Dmi3yy/modx.evo.custom/README.md

 - fix Ditto + Cross references = not working
 - fix Broken parser logic
 - fix ddselectdocuments with jquery 3.1
-- Managermanager work with tinymce4 (use кшереуче from modx settings)
+- Managermanager work with tinymce4 (use richtext from modx settings)

 1.2.1-d9.1.3  (18.04.2017)